B. Clark Burchfiel

-Burrell Clark Burchfiel (born March 21, 1934) is an American structural geologist.
+Burrell Clark Burchfiel (March 21, 1934 – February 9, 2024) was an American structural geologist.
 Born in Stockton, California, he earned his Ph.D. in 1961 at Yale University.
 His first academic appointment was to the Geology department at Rice University.
-He is the Schlumberger Professor Emeritus of Geology at MIT.
+He was the Schlumberger Professor Emeritus of Geology at MIT.
 Research interests: Origin, development, and structural evolution of the continental crust.
-His current work involves study of the geological history and evolution of the Tibetan plateau.
+His later work involved study of the geological history and evolution of the Tibetan Plateau.

-Professor Burchfiel joined the MIT faculty in 1976.
-Over his career he has written close to 200 papers and mentored more than 50 graduate students.
+Burchfiel joined the MIT faculty in 1976.
+Over his career he wrote close to 200 papers and mentored more than 50 graduate students.

+Burchfiel died on February 9, 2024, at the age of 89.